kiarashazarnia/kiarashazarnia.github.io/content/about.md

   - [Email](mailto:kiarash.azarnia@gmail.com)

 - __I always welcome new friends.
-My social links are available in the sidebar.__
+Apart from the email link, my social links are available under the profile picture.__